+On countless occasions, we have all sinned and done things that we know are wrong.
+We are in desperate need for God to cleanse our hearts and change our minds.
+To do so, we must admit our shortcomings, surrendering our sin and everything we are to Him.
 When Jesus washed the feet of His disciples, He humbled himself by serving others.
 He calls us to do the same.
-As we humble ourselves before Him daily, He will bless us in unexpected ways.
-He wants to be our closest friend.
-The closer we get to God, the more we understand His love for us.
+As we humble ourselves before Him daily, He will lift us up.
+The closer we get to God, the more we come to resemble Him.

 God has many more promises of hope to encourage our hearts.
 One is found in Ezekiel 36:25-27.
-[Read aloud.]